 Grief stricken Roxy Zamora is forced to grow up and run the family restaurant after her father’s fatal freak accident when she was seventeen.
 On her eighteenth birthday, she wishes for a partner to shoulder the burden of the business alongside her.
 When a candle flickers back to life, Roxy panics.
 Although a devout Catholic, she sends a secret prayer to Santa Muerte.
 The Mexican folk saint of death is said to grant wishes with fast results in return for pledges or offerings.
 She will forget to honor her part of the deal.

-Roxy finds a roll of film in Jaime’s car and gets it developed.
+Roxy finds a roll of film in Santos’s car and gets it developed.
 She sees thirty-six naked women (actually, thirty-five and a thumb), all wearing nothing, but the white satin heels Roxy wore on her wedding day!
 Shocked and devastated, Roxy kicks the serial adulterer out and files for divorce.
-Fueled by masculine pride and vengeance, Jaime decides to kidnap their sons and make "la torta" pay.
-Unaware of Jaime’s demented plans, Roxy misses her husband.
-She sends a second desperate prayer to Santa Muerte for Jaime to come home and never cheat on her again.
+Fueled by machismo and vengeance, Santos decides to kidnap their sons and make "la torta" pay.
+Unaware of Santos’s demented plans, Roxy misses her husband.
+She sends a second desperate prayer to Santa Muerte for Santos to come home and never cheat on her again.

-As Roxy makes the sign of the cross, Jaime’s motorcycle is struck by an oncoming truck.
+As Roxy makes the sign of the cross, Santos’s motorcycle is struck by an oncoming truck.
 He survives the accident but is left paralyzed from the neck down.
-When Jaime is released from the hospital and into Roxy’s lifelong care, it dawns on her that her prayers have been answered.
+When Santos is released from the hospital and into Roxy’s lifelong care, it dawns on her that her prayers have been answered.

 Not one to make the same mistake twice, Roxy erects a shrine in her closet.
 She pays tribute to the Holy Saint of Death with flowers, food, People Magazines, candy, coins, and the occasional shot glass of Pepsi Cola.